UCSB-AMPLab/telar/README.md

    - Navigate to `_config.yml` in your repository
    - Click the pencil icon to edit
    - Update these settings:
-     - `title`: Your exhibition name
+     - `title`: Your narrative title
-     - `description`: A brief description of your exhibition
+     - `description`: A brief description of your narrative
      - `baseurl`: `"/your-repository-name"` (include the quotes)
      - `url`: `"https://your-username.github.io"` (include the quotes)
      - `author` and `email` (optional)